-This session looks at the importance of coverlines, and gives you techniques you can use to create them.
+This highly practical course, based on your own magazine covers, looks at the importance of coverlines, and gives you the skills and techniques you can use to create them.

 Great session, really informative and eye opener to mag coverlines.
 Thanks.

 One day in-company training course

 What’s the cover for?
 A discussion on the purpose of the magazine cover

 - Attract the reader, to pique their interest

 - Convince potential buyers of the value of the magazine

 - Advertise the content of that issue

 - Promote or reinforce the brand – and the reader’s association with it